Tips for a Zero-Waste Valentine's Day

 If your child is exchanging cards and treats with classmates, make an activity out of hand making cards for the class with items from the recycling bin!
 Maybe make it a group activity with their friends to come over and all make Valentine's together!
 For treats though, this can be hard depending on varying school policies with food.
 Due to allergy concerns and dietary restrictions, some schools require foods distributed to students to be pre-packaged from a store with an ingredients list.
 If this is not an issue, then add baking some treats to your DIY extravaganza, or pick up some treats from the bulk section!
 Otherwise, just do your best - maybe the compromise is buying a big bag of Hershey kisses (individually wrapped in foil instead of plastic), coloring books, or make play-dough or heart-shaped crayons, to name a few ideas!

-Now, before you get down with your significant other this Valentine's Day, it's important to be on the same page in terms of children and birth control.
+Now, first off, before you get down with your significant other this Valentine's Day, it's important to be on the same page in terms of children and birth control.
 Be prepared and explore your options!
-While there is no one-size-fits all with birth control, a few least wasteful methods of birth control are an IUD, copper implant, arm injection, or natural family planning (NFP).
+While there is no one-size-fits all, a few least wasteful methods of birth control are an IUD, copper implant, arm injection, or natural family planning (NFP).
 And while any condom is better than no condom, if you're looking for a safer, more natural condom than the more conventional brands, check out Sustain Naturals!
 Do your research and consult with your doctor, and then discuss it with your partner!

-Now we can move on to the fun stuff!
+With that out of the way, we can move on to the fun stuff!
 If you're looking for some adult toys to spice things up, there are all sorts of goodies on the market that aren't horrible for the planet!
-There are dildos and plugs made out of glass, and there's even such thing as a compostable vibrator!
+There are toys made out of glass, and there's even such thing as a compostable vibrator!
 Shop around and see if there's an environmentally friendly version of whatever you have in mind!
 And what about lingerie?
 There are plenty of sustainable lingerie companies out there, or you can shop secondhand!
-When shopping secondhand, I tend to look for just top-pieces, such as nighties, negligees, teddies, bras, etc.

 And remember, while Valentine's Day is a nice concept, you don't need a holiday to express your love for each other - feel free to apply these tips to any random day of the year!